 Soak up the beauty and tranquillity of our parks and gardens

-If 2020 was the year you discovered your love of gardens and parkland, then why not continue your new-found passion in 2021?
+Have you discovered - or perhaps re-discovered - a love of gardens and parkland?
 White Cliffs Country, a unique destination in Kent, offers a stunning selection of outdoor spaces to enjoy, from formal gardens to public parkland, by the shores of our striking coastline and nestled amongst the beautiful Kent countryside.

 Discover Goodnestone Park Gardens, considered to be one of the best gardens in the South East and one of only three in Kent to be featured in the Good Gardens Guide.
 Jane Austen loved to stay here and it’s no surprise.
 Enjoy the woodland, walled garden, arboretum, parterre and terraces and more.
 Described as “the very heart of rural England”, it’s a must-see for your Parks and Gardens tour of White Cliffs Country.